cerplot/luigi/doc/central_scheduler.rst

 it's not recommended for production usage.
 The centralized scheduler serves two purposes:

--  Make sure two instances of the same task are not running simultaneously
+-  Make sure two instances of the same step are not running simultaneously
 -  Provide visualization of everything that's going on.

 Note that the central scheduler does not execute anything for you or help you with job parallelization.
-For running tasks periodically, the easiest thing to do is to trigger a Python script from cron or from a continuously running process.
+For running steps periodically, the easiest thing to do is to trigger a Python script from cron or from a continuously running process.
 There is no central process that automatically triggers jobs.